-This year’s Mumbai Film Festival, organized by Jio MAMI, would be attended by an increased number of cineastes.
+This year’s edition of the Jio MAMI Mumbai Film Festival with Star would be attended by an increased number of cineastes.
 What do they expect from the package of films?
 Are they critics, victims or perpetrators?
-What most of them choose to be?
+What do most of them choose to be?

 Mumbai is the filmcity.
 Mumbai means Bollywood to many Indians.
 Bollywood means struggle for most insiders.
 Struggle for what?
 To make another boy-meets-girl or Don-blasts-the-world flick?
 Talvar (2015) is a satisfactorily high point of functional creativity for most industry insiders here.
 Nobody is addressing our, their, contemporary existence.
 Is there any check on how the narration styles of Bollywood, and of other Indian cinemas, changed over the last fifteen years?

 Did anything change at all?
 A change in production codes and logistics may not result in big changes to a film, and its reception.